DS3Lab/cognival-cli/README.md

 - Python 3.7.4 or newer
 - For PDF generation of reports: wkhtmltopdf version 0.12.5 or newer (available from https://wkhtmltopdf.org/)
 - For manual browsing and viewing of user files: vim (any recent version)
+- For viewing (the textual part of) HTML reports on the CLI: links (CLI browser)
 - 16+ GB of RAM recommended
 - When using an NVIDIA GPU:
     - CUDA >= 10.1